fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 ### What is a Proc object?
 How do we call it?
 When do we need to pass arguments to the Proc#call method?
 A `Proc` object is an object of the `Proc` class and is a closure, in that it is a snippet of code that can be assigned to a local variable and passed around to different parts of the program and reused.
 Like blocks, they can be passed as arguments to methods.
 It usually 'wraps' around a block to enable that block to be reused and passed to other parts of the program.

 However, instead of using the `yield` keyword to execute a block, we must make use of the `Proc#call` instance method to execute a `Proc` object.
-The `Proc#call` instance method is able to pass objects that were passed as arguments to the method to the `Proc` object's block parameters as part of that `Proc` object's execution.
+The `Proc#call` instance method is able to pass arguments to the `Proc` object's block parameters as part of that `Proc` object's execution.
 ```ruby
 def some_method(proc_obj, age)
   proc_obj.call(age)